BYC hot yoga has been in the heart of Chiswick since 2002, sharing health and vitality to West London.

 Yin Yoga (75mins, not heated): Yin Yoga is a slow, mediative style of yoga practised mainly on the floor.
 Postures are held for several minutes at a time, so practitioners can access the deep connective tissues of the body.
 It is a gentle, deep form of yoga, which can be a beautiful compliment to your hot yoga practise or stand alone practise.

-Inferno Hot Pilates (60 mins, room heated to 36°C): IHP is a challenging, full body, low impact, high intensity workout.
+Hot HIIT (Inferno Hot Pilates) (60 mins, room heated to 36°C): This is a challenging, full body, low impact, high intensity workout.
 It strengthens muscles and burns fat, all without the pounding of a high impact workout.
 It is designed for all fitness levels.
 This is not a classic Pilates class, it is a high intensity class based on pilates principles.